ToriEggers/Rhab_TE_Gene_GenomeEvolution/BuscoPhylogeny.md

 ***Making a Phylogeny with BUSCO shared single copy orthologs***

-Code was derived from [Manni et al. 2021](https://currentprotocols.onlinelibrary.wiley.com/doi/10.1002/cpz1.323).
+Code/methods derived from [Manni et al. 2021](https://currentprotocols.onlinelibrary.wiley.com/doi/10.1002/cpz1.323).
 For more information please read their paper.

 To download the data and set up the directories see: [Data.md]()